Best Hiking Beanie for All-Weather Adventurers

 Merino Wool

-These days, thanks to brands like Smartwool and Icebreaker, merino wool is the most popular fabric in high-performing hiking hats.
-It’s lightweight, comfortable, highly breathable, and dries very quickly.
-It’s also naturally odor-resistant and continues to insulate your dome even if it gets wet while you’re hiking.
+These days, thanks to brands like Smartwool and Icebreaker, Merino wool is the preferred fabric to use in the best winter hiking hats.
+It’s lightweight, comfortable, highly breathable, and rapidly dries.
+It’s also naturally odor-resistant and continues to insulate your dome even if it gets wet while hiking.

-The only downside to merino is the price, with some models of hat costing twice as much as their synthetic counterparts.
+The downside to Merino is the price, with some models of hats costing twice as much as their synthetic counterparts.

 Synthetic Materials

-Whatever material you ultimately choose, you should find one with an antimicrobial treatment.
+If you opt for a synthetic beanie find one with an antimicrobial treatment.
 We often don’t think of our heads as being particularly germy, but after wearing something over and over again, it can be surprising how dirty (and stinky!) it becomes.

 Man wearing beanis sitting at top of waterfall